Tsurara-onna

-Tsurara-onna (つらら女, "icicle woman") is a Japanese folklore.
-It is a tale about an icicle that became a woman, so it is often confused with yuki-onna.
+Tsurara-onna (つらら女, "icicle woman") is a Japanese folktale about an icicle that became a woman, so it is often confused with yuki-onna.

 Summary

 A single man was looking at the icicles hanging under the eaves of his home and sighed saying "I'd like a wife as beautiful as these icicles," and just as he wished, a beautiful woman appeared who wanted to be his wife.
 This woman was an incarnation of an icicle, and there are variations on how this plays out.